THIS PROGRAM REPRESENTS PURPOSEFUL SOWING

 The advantage to being here is that you get to see the unvarnished view from the inside of a working farm with the realities therein, and as such, the education is likely to be far superior than anything you can get elsewhere.
 That comes with the reality, however, that our schedule doesn’t cater and flexibility is required.
 The learning is in the doing, the observing how we respond to things that come up, how we think through planning for the next season while we are focused on executing this season well — and participating in all of it.
 There’s creativity and mess and slog and moments of exuberance.
 You are welcome to be with us wherever we are working outside, and see any part of the operation during your stay.

-No. You have access to a hot plate and air-fryer in your tiny home, where you can cook all of your meals.
-We will provide our farm grown pasture-raised eggs, grass-fed meat, organically grown pastured pork and A2A2 raw milk for you while you’re on the farm, as well as one lunch on Friday from the Saxapahaw General Store with Suzanne and Hue.
-Beyond this, you are responsible for your meals and any other foods you may want!
+No. You have access to a hot plate in your tiny home, where you can cook all of your meals.
+We will provide eggs, beef and pork as well as milk on the farm, as well as one lunch at the Saxapahaw General Store with Suzanne and Hue.
+Beyond this, you are responsible for your meals and any other foods you may want.
+The tiny home has a small fridge.

 No, all on-farm mentorship spaces are non-refundable.
 However, we understand that life happens and schedules change.
 If this is the case, please reach out to us at least four weeks in advance so we can see what accommodations we can offer.

-You can bring up to 3* additional people to participate in The Seasoned Shepherd Mentorship Program, for a total of 4 participants including yourself.
+You can bring up to 3 additional people to participate in The Seasoned Shepherd Mentorship Program, for a total of 4 participants including yourself (pending lodging availability).
 Each of the two tiny homes can accommodate 2 people (one queen bed per home).
-If your group has more than 2 participants you will need to pay the booking fee** for both tiny homes.
+If your group has more than 2 participants you will need to pay the booking fee for both tiny homes.

-The Seasoned Shepherd program is designed for people 18 and over, however we will consider children 13+ on a case by case basis.
-If you would like to bring them with, please reach out to admin@reverencefarms.com to inquire about our policies on children participating in this opportunity.
+The Seasoned Shepherd program is designed for people 18 and over, however we will consider children 11+ on a case by case basis.
+If you would like to bring them along, please contact us.

 If you have any further questions or would like more information about Seasoned Shepherd, please don't hesitate to contact us.
 We're here to help!